 ACCC sets deadline for tie-up decision

-D-DAY for Qantas in its attempt to cement its proposed union with Emirates will be December 20.
+D-Day for Qantas' attempt to cement its proposed union with Emirates will be December 20.